-1.12 Scaffolding
+1.11 Scaffolding

-Scaffolding shall not be located within the specified Tree Protection Zone.
-Where it is essential for scaffolding to be erected within the Tree Protection Zone, branch removal should be minimized.
-This shall be achieved by designing scaffolding to avoid branches or tying back branches.
-Where pruning is unavoidable it shall be specified by the Site Arborist in accordance with AS 4373 (consent may be required).
+Scaffolding shall not be located within the specified Tree Protection Zones and shall be installed to minimize branch conflict.
+Where branch conflict is unavoidable, branches shall be tied back.
+In some cases, branch pruning may be required.
+Pruning shall be specified by the Site Arborist in accordance with AS 4373 (consent may be required).